EdgarNaranjo/apps_todoo/README.md

    1. Fix validate birth date
    2. Fix validate the age of an employee

+# HR Employee to system user (versión 10.0.0.0.1)

+Creation of the system user and contact from HR Employee with automatics task.

+ * versión 10.0.0.0.1

+   1. Validate email
+   2. The automatics task generate an user
+   3. The automatics task generate and contact
+   4. To asociated boths with employee

 Para más información dirigirse al portal: https://github.com/todooweb